GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/Kubernetes/k8s-pod-restart.md

 ![image](../../img/k8s-pod-restart03.png)

-  You can refer to the following JSON to configure multiple clusters and namespace information:
+  You can refer to the following to configure multiple clusters and namespace information:

   ```json
    // Configuration example: namespace can be configured with multiple or single